 Commercial property insurance gives you a financial safety net and peace of mind to focus on your business.
 It helps you recover quickly if your office is damaged in a windstorm, or if a pipe bursts and destroys the computers you depend on.

 It can be difficult or impossible to get a lease or a loan without property insurance.
-If you lease a space in a commercial building, your landlord might require you to carry this coverage.
+If you rent a space in a commercial building, your landlord might require you to carry this coverage.
 The Small Business Administration (SBA) and other lenders often require this coverage for property used as collateral in a business loan.

 In short, commercial property insurance is a crucial part of your business's risk management plan.
 Even when it's not required, our insurance agents strongly recommend you carry this coverage when you own or rent a commercial space.

 Keep in mind that policyholders may need endorsements to cover common exclusions, such as hurricanes, earthquakes, and other natural disasters.
-And if you have homeowner's insurance, it'll provide little to no coverage for your business property.
+Even if you have homeowner's insurance, it'll provide little to no coverage for your business property.